agastya-hukoo/HTML-Sandbox/README.md

 ---

-Remember to replace placeholders like `[Project Name]`, `[your-username]`, `[repository-name]`, and `[your email/contact information]` with your specific details.
-This template is designed to provide a clear, structured, and professional overview of your sandbox environment for HTML projects.
+Make sure to replace placeholders like `[your-username]` and `[your email/contact information]` with your specific details.
+This README is designed to give a professional and clear overview of your HTML Sandbox, making it welcoming and informative for collaborators and visitors.